jfilatow/AI-Playbook/pages/responsible-practices/ethics.md

 ### Skills and development
 - Use AI tools to enhance rather than replace human expertise.
+- Use AI tools to help you learn and understand the code you are writing and the data you are using.
 - Use AI to enhance your skills and critical thinking rather than replace them
+- Keep up to date with the latest AI tools and techniques to ensure you are using the best tools for the job

 ### Public trust
 Be transparent about AI assistance in public-facing services.
 Consider how AI use affects customer confidence in MYOB products and services.
+- Ensure you are transparent about the use of AI tools in your software development
+- Ensure you are transparent about the limitations of the AI tools you are using
+- Ensure you are transparent about the data that the AI tools are using
+- Ensure you are transparent about the outputs of the AI tools
+- Ensure you are transparent about the risks of using AI tools
+- Ensure you are transparent about the benefits of using AI tools

 ## Resources